markod0925/ClipAI/README.md

 ![ClipAI Logo](images/ClipAI_logo.png)

-ClipAI is a clipboard viewer and transformer application built using Tkinter.
-It allows users to view the current clipboard content, clear it, and send it to a language model for transformations such as rephrasing or translating into English.
+ClipAI is a clipboard viewer and text transformer application built using Tkinter.
+It allows users to view the current clipboard content, clear it, modify it, and send it to a language model for text transformations such as rephrasing or translating into English or summarizing.

 ## Screenshot